tc39/notes/es6/2013-09/sept-19.md

 DH: Most important to this: Domenic, Anne and whoever need to provide Allen with complete works as needed.

+WH: It's weird that if having a "then" property that's not a function is equivalent to not having a "then" property (the object is considered non-thenable), but having a "then" property that throws prevents the object from being returned from a promise.
+Too ad-hoc.

 WH: Let's say we introduce structs where if you mis-define fields it throws?

 DD: if you introduce changes like that, you'll have to re-factor checks throughout the spec and .then can be refactored in kind